keithbuhler/keithbuhler.github.io/about.md

 <img src="/images/keithbuhler-golden.jpg" align="right" hspace="20" border="1px">

-I'm currently a full-time teacher at a classical Christian school in CA. Before that, I taught philosophy at Asbury University and the University of Kentucky.
+I'm currently headmaster of a classical Orthodox Christian school in CA. Before that, I taught philosophy at Asbury University and the University of Kentucky.

 My academic research focuses on ethics and the philosophy of religion.
 You can peruse some of my [academic papers here.](https://trinityclassicalacademy.academia.edu/KeithBuhler)